 9. Screened Porch

-A screened porch is a type of porch that has a roof and has been enclosed by screens to provide four-season outdoor living enjoyment.
 Air is able to freely pass through the room while keeping bugs and other critters blocked out.
 If you want to extend your living space, this is an excellent way to do so.

-This style of porch can be a wide range of sizes, it's up to you how large it should be.
+This style of porch can be in a wide range of sizes, it’s up to you how large it should be.
 If you care about having an uninhibited view, a screened porch may not be the best option for you.

 10. Rain Porch